NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

 An optional parameter is available to set the initial state of charge for the unit:

- - `initialsoc`, as 64-bit floats representing the initial percentage state of charge of the unit [0.0, 1.0], for each storage unit, expressed in percentage of energycapacity at timestep 1.
+ - `initialsoc`, as 64-bit floats representing the initial state of charge of the unit as a fraction [0.0, 1.0] of energy capacity at timestep 1, for each storage unit.

 #### `generatorstorages` group